-It’s no surprise that there are people who simply don’t understand how to pay off debt works.
+It’s no surprise that some people don’t understand how paying off debt works.

-The ritzy credit card or bank loan is like swimming in a pool of money without a worry in the world.
+The ritzy credit card or bank loan is like swimming in a pool of money without worrying.

 If I may suggest three things to start with.

 - Educate yourself (talk to your banker or financial advisor) or read the regulations on your credit card.
-You know, the fine print and make notes.
+You know, the fine print and making notes.

 - Create a monthly budget